A-235 anti-ballistic missile system

-System A-235 PL-19 Nudol (Система А-235 / ПЛ-19-181М / Нудоль) is a Russian anti-ballistic missile and anti-satellite weapon system in development.
-It is designed to deflect a nuclear attack on Moscow and important industrial regions.
+System A-235 PL-19 Nudol (Система А-235 / ПЛ-19-181М / Нудоль) is a Russian hypersonic anti-ballistic missile and anti-satellite weapon system in development.
+It is designed to deflect a nuclear attack on Moscow and other regions within European Russia.
 The main developer of the system is JSC Concern VKO Almaz-Antey.
 The new system should replace the current one — A-135.
-The two main differences will be that the A-235 will use conventional warheads and it will be mobile.
+The two main differences will be that the A-235 will use conventional warheads and it will be road-mobile.

-The A-235 system will use Don-2N radar as well as Don 2NP / 5N20P as range radar, with updated software and hardware; the guidance system of the A-235 complex will be similar to the existing system A-135.
-The A-235, when deployed, could be equipped with a nuclear warhead which would greatly increase its ability to destroy incoming warheads.
-The yield on which it would be deployed is not yet known.
 According to reports in early 2018, the system will not be equipped with nuclear warheads.
 According to Russian sources, the system will be deployed at points surrounding Moscow by the end of 2018.

 The new PRS-1M (45T6) is a modernized variant of the PRS-1 (53T6 Gazelle) and can use nuclear or conventional warheads.
 It can hit targets at ranges of 350 km and altitudes of 50 km.

 The long-range missiles will most likely be equipped with nuclear warheads, while the others will have kinetic energy warheads.
 Testing of new missiles for the A-235 Samolyot-M system began in August 2014.

 Design

-Initially, the A-235 missile defense system was planned to have three-echelons: long-range echelon with the A-925 missile, the middle echelon was the 58R6 firing complex, and the short-range flight was the PRS-1M missiles (the result of the upgrade of the PRS-1 missiles).
-In the modified A-235 anti-missile and anti-space defense system, it is planned to use two-stage anti-missiles with high-explosive and nuclear warheads, providing it with the ability to shoot down hypersonic attack weapons, hypersonic orbital platforms, ballistic missiles, and their combat units, as well as satellites in near space.
+Initially, the A-235 missile defense system was planned to have three echelons: long-range echelon with a missile based on the A-925, the medium-range echelon was the updated 58R6 firing complex, and the short-range flight were the PRS-1M missiles (the result of the upgrade of the PRS-1 missiles).